 For each Executive Employment Agreement, "good reason" generally means, during the period following the effective date of the employment agreement and prior to a change in control, either (i) a change to the Named Executive Officer's principal work location without the Named Executive Officer's written consent to a location more than 50 miles from the Named Executive Officer's principal work location prior to the change; or (ii) a material reduction in the Named Executive Officer's target cash compensation (including both base salary and incentive compensation), provided that neither changes in the allocation between base salary and incentive compensation as contemplated by the Executive Employment Agreement nor any failure to achieve "target" bonus levels shall be deemed a material reduction or otherwise constitute good reason for any reason in connection with the Executive Employment Agreement.
-A reduction in the Named Executive Officer's target cash compensation is less than 80% of the Named Executive Officer's target cash compensation for the immediately prior calendar year.
+A reduction in the Named Executive Officer's target cash compensation shall be "material" for purposes of the Executive Employment Agreement if the sum of base salary plus target incentive compensation is less than 80% of the Named Executive Officer's target cash compensation for the immediately prior calendar year.
 Any such reduction shall constitute good reason effective on the date the Named Executive Officer is notified that his or her target cash compensation has been reduced below such 80% level.
 Notwithstanding the foregoing, the Named Executive Officer cannot terminate his or her employment for good reason unless he or she has provided written notice to the Company explaining in sufficient detail the existence and grounds constituting good reason within 30 days of the initial existence of such grounds and the Company has had at least 30 days from the date on which such notice is provided to cure such circumstances, if curable.
 If the Named Executive Officer does not terminate his or her employment for good reason within 90 days after the first occurrence of the applicable grounds, then the Named Executive Officer will be deemed to have waived his or her right to terminate for good reason with respect to such grounds.